MDeanLindsay/PBI-README/README.md

     Source
 ```

 > **Note:** Replace the markdown content between the double quotes with your own markdown text.
-Make sure to escape any double quotes within your markdown by doubling them (e.g., `""quoted text""`).
+Again, make sure to escape any double quotes within your markdown by doubling them (e.g., `""quoted text""`).

 #### Step 3: Save and Apply